hansmi/paperhooks/example/postconsume-dump/README.md

 # Post-consumption hook logging debug information

-This example is a [post-consumption hook][paperless-hooks] writing a bit debug information to its output.
+This example is a [post-consumption hook][paperless-hooks] writing debug information to its output.

 Paperless always appends a few arguments while all relevant information comes